CameronBrooks11/tessella/README.md

 # Tessella

 An OpenSCAD library for generating regular and semi-regular tessellations, providing tools to design intricate tiling patterns with polygons.

+TODO:

+- replace / revamp the utils to use FunctionalOpenSCAD